Presbyterian Hunger Program partner Iowa Citizens for Community Improvement hosts statewide conference

 “In response to the current crisis for family farmers, and as Rural Caucus chair for the 1st congressional district Iowa, I’ll be trying to mobilize farmers to connect with political candidates as the elections approach,” Wilson said.

-The Convention begins Saturday morning in plenary with Alicia Garza, a co-founder of #BlackLivesMatter, and Senator Bernie Sanders will keynote later in the day.
-It will be livestreamed beginning at 8:00 a.m.
-Livestream and more information at cciaction.org/july15.
+The convention begins Saturday morning in plenary with Alicia Garza, a co-founder of #BlackLivesMatter, and Sen. Bernie Sanders will keynote later in the day.
+It will be livestreamed beginning at 8 a.m.
+More information can be found at cciaction.org/july15.